RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-GIT.md

 ## Commits not correctly associated to my GitHub account, why?

+Please check [doc in GitHub](https://docs.github.com/en/github/committing-changes-to-your-project/troubleshooting-commits/why-are-my-commits-linked-to-the-wrong-user) and also [this post](https://crunchify.com/how-to-set-github-user-name-and-user-email-per-repository-different-config-for-different-repository/) if you want to set-up different GitHub accounts for different users.

-Please [check this](https://docs.github.com/en/github/committing-changes-to-your-project/troubleshooting-commits/why-are-my-commits-linked-to-the-wrong-user) and fix it so we can know the commit was *yous*.
+Please fix it so we can know the commit was *yous*.
 Otherwise we may get your contributions wrong and risk getting lower marks or delaying your marking.